 Students provide an unbound copy of the completed dissertation to each member of the Research Committee in sufficient time to read it in its entirety.
 After reading it, the committee members should have direct communication with the committee chairperson regarding perceived readiness for the defense.
-Upon agreement to proceed with the defense and 30 days prior to the defense, the candidate submits to the University Graduate School a one-page announcement of the final examination.
+30 days prior to the defense, the candidate and the chair of the dissertation committee submits to the School of Nursing and the University Graduate School a one-page announcement noting the date and time of the final dissertation defense.
 Any member of the graduate faculty may attend the final examination; upon approval of the committee and the candidate, graduate students may attend as observers, not participants.
-At the end of the oral examination, the Research Committee must vote the outcome of the examination from the four options:
+At the end of the Dissertation Defense, the Research Committee makes one of the following decisions: